Vyshnavi1215/Collections-in-java/README.md

 create an empty Hashset with default capacity 16 and load factor -0.75(fillratio)

-fill ratio determines determines at which point the new Hashset to be created when for the given capacity of the hasshet.
+fill ratio determines determines at which point the new Hashset to be created when for the given capacity of the hashset.

 2.HashSet h = new Hashset(int initialcapacity);